Sylvester "Monroe" Martin was born in February 1846 (or 1840) in or near Reedsville, Preston County, WV, the son of

 He and a brother and two brothers-in-law were veterans of the Union Army in the Civil War, while his brother Presley took up arms for the Confederate cause -- a real-life example of brother vs. brother in our family.

 Sylvester's grave, seen here, was bathed in such strong backlight of a late afternoon sun in October 2008 that the otherwise-legible lettering can hardly be made out.

 Sylvester claimed a birthdate of Feb.
 11, 1840, and a birthplace of Preston County.
 As an adult, he had hazel eyes, dark hair and dark complexion, and stood five feet, eight inches tall.

-In 1863, Sylvester was joined in holy wedlock Kesiah "Kezzie" Emeline Orr (1846-1933), the daughter of Hiram and Keziah (Menear) Orr of Scotch Hill, Preston County.
+In 1863, Sylvester was joined in holy wedlock with Kesiah "Kezzie" Emeline Orr (1846-1933), the daughter of Hiram and Keziah (Menear) Orr of Scotch Hill, Preston County.
 The wedding took place in Cumberland, Allegany County, MD.
-No return was made by the minister to the court of Allegany County, as it was not required by law at the time.
+No return was made by the minister to the court of Allegany County, as it apparently was not required by law at the time.

 While a 1914 history book, A History of Preston County, authored by H.S.
 Whetsell, states that the Martins raised 10 children, the actual number may be 13.
 Their known children, as recorded in the Preston County Courthouse birth records and U.S. census records, were William T. Martin, Clara Belle Curtis, James C. Martin, Morgan Dale Martin, Minnie Martin, Charles S. Martin, Martha O. "Mattie" Carpenter, Ella Virginia Watson, Thomas F. Martin, Harry H. Martin, Maud Zinn and Mary G. "Mollie" McKinney, born over a 26-year span between 1865 and 1891.
 One other child died young, sometime before 1900.
 The discrepancy may involve those who lived to adulthood, and those who did not.